monte-language/monte/docs/source/intro.rst

     escapes the newline and causes that line and its successor to be interpereted as one.

 Data Structures
 ---------------

-Monte has lists built in natively, and various other data structures implemented in the language.
+Monte has native lists and maps, as well as various other data structures implemented in the language.

 Monte Modules